chr1st1an7/chr1st1an7.github.io/_posts/2023-10-05-electronics.md

 ## Chriggle Weather Station

 - Use an ESP32 board as the microcontroller/main board.
-- Use the [DS18B20](https://parts.chriggle.com/en/part/12) temperature sensor.
+- Use the [DS18B20](https://l.chriggle.com/ds18b20) temperature sensor.
 - Maybe add a more advanced sensor like humidity
 - Use an 1602 LCD screen to display all the information.
 - Display both real-time information on the current weather with the DS18B20, and weather forecasts for the current day/next day.
 - Display the time and date.
 - Have an on-off switch/slide switch for controlling the LCD/whole board.
+- Control the AC temperature with a potentiometer/button
+- Make it portable, be able to plug in and out the external temperature sensor